STORY

 Drip recipe asked by barista Takayuki Ishitani

-Hand drip coffee is probably the easiest and most profound way to brew coffee.
-Equipment, amount/grind of beans, water temperature/amount, number of pours, extraction time...
-There are so many variables that it seems like there are infinite combinations.
-On the other hand, there are various methodologies and methods, and there is no correct answer in this world.
+Hand drip is perhaps the easiest and most profound way to brew coffee.
+Equipment, amount and grind of beans, water temperature and amount, number of pours, brewing time...
+There are so many variables that it seems like there are an infinite number of combinations.
+However, there are many different methodologies and techniques, and it's truly a world where there is no right answer.

-That said, part of the fun of drinking hand-drip coffee is trying out different recipes and tweaking them to your own.
+However, one of the joys of hand-brewing coffee is trying out different recipes and tweaking them to suit your taste.

-I think everyone can agree with this, but personally, I'd like to try out various drip recipes as long as the coffee isn't too expensive and can be enjoyed on a daily basis.
+I think everyone will agree with me on this, but personally, I'd like to try out different drip recipes if the coffee is not too expensive and can be enjoyed daily.

-However, if it's an expensive brand that you bought with the intention of enjoying it on a special occasion, you'll never feel that way.
-I would like to extract it using a drip recipe, which is the only correct answer and allows for the best flavor.
+However, if you buy an expensive brand to enjoy on a special occasion, you will never feel that way.
+You want to extract it using the only correct drip recipe that will allow you to capture the full flavor.

-It would be best to ask a professional to teach you recipes that can be used in such situations.
-With that in mind, we asked Takayuki Ishitani, a professional barista who is a Japan champion barista and has achieved 4th place in world competitions, to teach us the basic recipe.
+In such cases, it would be best to get recipes from a professional, so with that in mind, we asked Takayuki Ishitani, a professional among professionals, who is the Japanese Barista Champion and has placed 4th in the world championships, to teach us some basic recipes.

-(Mr. Ishitani serves as an advisor for our service, CROWD ROASTER )
+(Ishitani-san serves as an advisor for our service, CROWD ROASTER .)

-What he taught me is a basic recipe that can be used with any dripper.
+The recipe I was taught was a basic one that can be used with any dripper.

 ISHITANI'S RECIPE